hansroh/skitai/README.rst

 - 0.27 (Apr 2018)

   - fix empty payload posting
-  - add was.partial and was.rpath
+  - add was.partial and was.basepath
   - raise NameError when non-exists funtion name to was.ap
   - fix default arg is missing on was.ab
   - add skitai.launch and saddle.make_client for unittest